ewetheri/CSCI344TermProject/README.md

 Special thanks to Michael Luney, Dylan Cromer, and Matthew Peek for their contributions to Abyss.

 #Technologies Used:
--HTML/CSS as the base graphics for the website.
+1) HTML/CSS as the base graphics for the website.
 Used to create four pages: Home, Game Download, Scoreboard, and an About page.
--Javascript/JQuery to pull the scoreboard data from the server and display it in-browser, as well as AngularJS to streamline updating the scoreboard (between top ten scores and all scores) without having to refresh the page.
+2) Javascript/JQuery to pull the scoreboard data from the server and display it in-browser, as well as AngularJS to streamline updating the scoreboard (between top ten scores and all scores) without having to refresh the page.
--MongoDB to hold the scoreboard data on the server in JSON format.
+3) MongoDB to hold the scoreboard data on the server in JSON format.
--GameMaker to create a JSON-friendly version of the game that could talk to the database and work without crashing.
+4) GameMaker to create a JSON-friendly version of the game that could talk to the database and work without crashing.

 #Work Log:

 Initial goal was to host in-browser a game created in CSCI 373 game design course, as well as a scoreboard to track scoring of the game.

 Most of this goal was completed, with the largest setback being the repeated crashing and unwieldiness of the Unreal 4 version of the game.
 The game was redesigned in Game Maker, and is now required to download to play, and is played on the desktop instead of in-browser.